kmlawson/greek-vocab/README.md

 * Keep definitions simple, short, and clear as much as possible
 * Do not word for word copy long definitions from copyrighted dictionaries when contributing

+* Thanks and sources:
 	* Some of the lessons words were taken from the Memrise vocabulary for Duolingo, Nick_Marg
+	* Most later lessons were already transcribed and made available on another Memrise account by user owlielovesbooks.
+These were merged in here, and slowly adding the gender of the nouns where not clear.